zhentao/rest-webservice-archetype/README.md

     mvn clean verify

+To run with integration tests only (skip unit tests):

+	mvn clean verify -DskipUnitTests -Dcobertura.skip

 NOTE: The integration test suite inside the application does not replace the large regression suite to be built by QA.